wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 The `com.vonage` string represents the unique channel id that you will also refer on the native Android code (`MainActivity` class).
 Now you need to handle this method call on the native Android side.

 Open `MainActivity` class.
-Note that Flutter plugin displays a hint to open this Android project in the separate instance of Android Studio (another window).
-Do so to have better code completion for Android project:
+Note that the Flutter plugin displays a hint to open this Android project in the separate instance of Android Studio (another window).
+Do so to have better code completion for the Android project:

 ![](/content/blog/make-app-to-phone-call-using-flutter/openinas.png)